 This means you can keep saving and saving.
 As long as you don’t use it, the money will always be there even years later.
 If you still have savings when you’re 65, the money will even extend into tax-free spending on medical expenses during retirement.
 This is one reason an HSA can be an important part of compensation management – it’s something that will last.

-Once you retire, however, you can start withdrawing the money for anything you want – though you will pay taxes on non-medical withdrawals.
+Once you retire, however, you can withdraw the money for anything you want – though you will pay taxes on non-medical withdrawals.

 Health Savings Account Limitations